ahmadazerichandrabhuana/robotframeworkonering/README.md

     rfbrowser init
     ```
     - If the pip process is failed, try to downgrade your python version.
 I used python `3.9.10` when creating this repository (that's why I suggest it on requirements above).
 When I tried on different local machine with python `3.13.0` somehow the pip process is error.
     - If `rfbrowser init` is failed, you may forgot to install NodeJS, install it first.
+Or on MacOS/Linux you might need to run the command with prefix `sudo` (need to put your Local Machine’s Password as well).

 ## Device Connection - Android